-An interesting assertion for a man who himself has revealed his own past lives experiences.
+This is an interesting assertion for a man who has revealed his past life experiences.
 We can see that there indeed was a process of perfecting going on:

 "We do, however, have information from Crowley’s diaries about his recollections of the half dozen or so prior incarnations during which he struggled with the Adeptus Major Grade.
 The record develops some interesting points.
 These can be summarized here only in the briefest way...

 By the early 16th century, the being who later would incarnate as Aleister Crowley had attained to the 5=6 Grade of Adeptus Minor.
 The record then documents an incarnation as Edward Kelley (1555-1595), John Dee’s psychic assistant in bringing forth the Enochian system of magick.
 Kelley was strongly drawn to magick powers, and so sought to push ahead (prematurely) to 6=5.
 Furthermore, Kelley apparently did not embrace the new teachings the Enochian angels had conveyed to him, which were, in part, an early disclosure of the Law of Thelema.

 As a result of this, he stepped back a grade in his next incarnation where, as a frail and malformed young man (subjected to ill health and abuse), he nonetheless lived a profoundly mystical life, obtaining a very high and pure mystical attainment by age 22.

 There then followed two incarnations of failing in his attempt to assimilate the Geburah level of attainment.